damianhakert/damianhakert.github.io/source/posts/2016-08-10-moving-from-ops-to-infrastructure.html.md

 1. Result: we had way better information and realized that our http requests where queueing for 1 second in the p99 case.
 1. Assumption: preventing unicorn processes from being killed too often we will avoid enqueuing requests for so long
 1. Experiment: increase _out of memory_ killer will keep workers running for longer
-1. Result: http queueing time dropped to virtually zero [!HTTP Queueing time](/images/blogimages/http-queue-timings.png)
+1. Result: http queueing time dropped to virtually zero and transaction timings were also [massively impacted](https://gitlab.com/gitlab-com/operations/issues/276#note_12353835) [!HTTP Queueing time](/images/blogimages/http-queue-timings.png)
-1. New data: from the wider picture perspective, our ssh access is still irregular and quite slow some time [!intermitten slow ssh access](/images/blogimages/slow-ssh-access.png)
+1. New data: from the wider picture perspective, our ssh access is still irregular and quite slow intermittently [!intermittent slow ssh access](/images/blogimages/slow-ssh-access.png)
-1. Assumption: [dbus is queueing connections](https://gitlab.com/gitlab-com/infrastructure/issues/290#note_13536786) because of arbitrary max sockets limit and bad file descriptor handling
+1. Assumption: after deeper investigation, [dbus is queueing connections](https://gitlab.com/gitlab-com/infrastructure/issues/290#note_13536786) because of arbitrary max sockets limit and bad file descriptor handling
 1. Experiment: patching dbus in a PPA package and [bouncing all the workers](https://gitlab.com/gitlab-com/infrastructure/issues/290#note_13607928) will remove the dbus queuing time.
 1. Result: git ssh access [stabilized at ~2 seconds for push, ~5 seconds for pull](https://gitlab.com/gitlab-com/infrastructure/issues/290#note_13613187) [!stable ssh access times](/images/blogimages/stable-ssh-access.png)
 1. Ongoing further actions: investigate how we can reduce those timings, and [contribute back to the community](https://gitlab.com/gitlab-com/infrastructure/issues/290#note_13613213) so everyone can benefit from this.

 Other things happened in the mean time, we added a [public black box monitoring system](http://monitor.gitlab.net/) to make our performance improvement efforts public.
 We used this monitoring to start with simple things, and over time we added more and more metrics to get better insight.
 For example, monitoring our ssh access times was as easy as writing a [simple script](https://gitlab.com/gitlab-org/gitlab-monitor) and adding a cronjob to probe the access every minute.
 Only with this _boring solution_ we managed to understand how was GitLab.com behaving, and we managed to see how it was evolving in our efforts to build a better system.

+There were also some assumptions that proved wrong, but led to better understanding, for example: we assumed that our ssh access was being slow because of the TCP load balancing we do before reaching a worker node, this turned not to be the case when we started monitoring each node individually for better understanding.
+This kind of experiments are extremely useful because they will invalidate the assumption and make you look somewhere else - failing is an extremely important part of the process.

 ## Our toolbox